clandesv/speech-to-text-replication-materials/code for ASR/readme.md

 By following this approach, you'll have a structured dataset that maintains the association between transcripts and their respective audio files, making it easier to analyze and utilize the transcriptions in your data science and computational projects.

-Let us know if you have any questions or need further assistance with using the ASR algorithms and organizing the transcriptions effectively.
-Happy transcribing! 🎧📝
+Let us know if you have any questions or need further assistance with using the ASR algorithms and organizing the transcriptions effectively. 🎧📝